What Are the Signs of Gum Disease?

 We are most concerned about our patients with heart disease, diabetes, osteopenia or weak bones, or osteoporosis are at higher risk for gum disease and periodontitis because the bacteria can spread to other parts of the body.

-How do you know if you’re suffering with gum disease?
+How do you know if you’re suffering from gum disease?

 If the inside of your mouth has sores or isn’t smooth and pink like it should be, it could be a sign of infection or issues like oral cancer.
 The following are signs that you need a periodontal check: